bfok123/Capstone-Project/Blogs/Blog6.md

 For this week we devoted a lot of time to engineering rhyming post-generation.
 We also wanted to see how a smaller, more focused dataset affected the quality of lyrics.

 ## New Dataset ##
 Last week we saw that there were sections of our generation that looked a lot like choruses when we rearranged the lines to put rhymes closer together.
-We wanted to test if this could happen naturally so we trained a 2-layer, 128-cell LSTM for each section of each song.
+We wanted to test if this could happen naturally so we trained a 2-layer, 128-cell LSTM for each section of each song, meaning we made 5 different models.
 The sections were labeled in some of the songs and we got a total of

 Chorus (7893), Verse (1270), Bridge (618), Intro (136), Outro (118) on 4,132 songs.